karmicwind/sep315/labs/04-incident-response.md

 ![Picture5](img/Picture5.png)

-to we can build StepFunctions to deal with other Cloud trail event s that we deem to be untoward.
+to we can build StepFunctions to deal with other Cloud trail events that we deem to be untoward.

 Once we have completed this step, this lab is complete, and you should have the basic skills that will allow you build a system, to response to a threat in your application.